microsoft/coyote/README.md

 to check out the Coyote [website](https://microsoft.github.io/coyote/) for tutorials, documentation, how-tos, samples and more information about the project.
 Enjoy!

+Upgrading your `coyote` dependencies?
+Check the changelog [here](History.md).

+## Support

 Note that Coyote is an open-source project that is provided "as-is".
 We are not able to provide any formal support.
 For Microsoft employees we have the [Friends of Coyote Teams channel](https://teams.microsoft.com/l/channel/19%3a1fe966b4fdc544bca648d89bf25c3c56%40thread.tacv2/General?groupId=7a6d8afc-c23d-4e5d-b9cb-9124118c0220&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47), which is an internal community that can help answer questions and learn from each other.
-Otherwise, please feel free to start a [discussion](https://github.com/microsoft/coyote/discussions) with us, open an [issue](https://github.com/microsoft/coyote/issues) on GitHub or provide a [PR](https://github.com/microsoft/coyote/pulls) contribution, thank you!

-Upgrading your `coyote` dependencies?
-Check the changelog [here](History.md).

 ## Contributing